ELIZABETH WESTRATE | PRODUCER & DIRECTOR

 Elizabeth Westrate is a documentary filmmaker, based in New York City.
 She has over twenty years of production experience in feature documentaries, episodic television, music videos and commercials.

 Westrate is also the Producer and Director of PASSING ON THE GIFT: HEIFER INTERNATIONAL’S MISSION TO END HUNGER.
-This film celebrates the 60th anniversary of the innovative humanitarian organization, Heifer International, which provides food and income-producing animals and training to millions of resource-poor families in 115 countries.
+This film celebrates the 60th anniversary of the innovative humanitarian organization, Heifer International, which provides food and income-producing animals and training to millions of resource-poor families around the globe.
 For this project, Westrate filmed in Tanzania, Cambodia, Ecuador, Romania and the Navajo Nations.
 The project was a collaboration with director Emma Wilson and was completed in 2005.
-PASSING ON THE GIFT screened at the United Nations in 2005, and footage from the film was included in the Sarah McLachlan video World on Fire.
-The DVD is currently being distributed for free to over 350,000 World Ark magazine subscribers and through public schools, libraries and churches internationally.
+PASSING ON THE GIFT screened at the United Nations, and the DVD has been distributed free of charge to over 350,000 World Ark magazine subscribers and through public schools, libraries and churches around the world.

 Westrate also produced and directed segments for the SUNDANCE CHANNEL series Festival Dailies.
 These pieces included stories about festival founder Robert Redford; Lebanese filmmaker Ziad Doueiri and his controversial feature LILA SAYS and Andrew Wagner, director of the uproarious family road trip film, THE TALENT GIVEN US.
 All three stories were produced and broadcast during the week of the 2005 Sundance Film Festival.
 In 2004, Westrate followed experimental filmmaker Jake Mahaffy and his debut film WAR, for the program Right Now!
 At the Sundance Film Festival.
 Other Sundance Channel projects include a piece that explores the Alternative Art Movement in New York in the 1980s for the series Aftereffect, as well as a portrait of child prodigy filmmaker Chaille Stoval for the series 24 Frame News.